-The practice's website, externally visible posters and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
+The practice displayed out of hours arrangements on notices at the front door and on the answerphone for those needing emergency dental treatment during the working day and when the practice was not open.

 Patients who needed an urgent appointment were offered one in a timely manner.
 When the practice was unable to offer an urgent appointment, they worked with partner organisations to support urgent access for patients.
 Patients with the most urgent needs had their care and treatment prioritised.